dlstreamer/pipeline-server/samples/edgex_bridge/README.md

    22
    ```

    With each analysis run we will see another **22** events loading in to EdgeX, each one ready for further processing by EdgeX Rules Engine and Application Services.
-You may easily trigger these by re-running `./start_edgex.sh` since the edgex-video-analytics-serving container exits after it completes processing of the .mp4/stream.
+You may easily trigger these by re-running `./start_edgex.sh` since the edgex-dlstreamer-pipeline-server container exits after it completes processing of the .mp4/stream.

    > HINT: If you do get event count 0, check the [troubleshooting](#troubleshooting) section to inspect logs.